hhplus3-team4/dependencies-version-helper/README.md

 ## Installation

-Currently, this plugin can be directly installed through the IntelliJ IDEA plugin repository.

 1. Go to `File > Settings > Plugins` in IntelliJ IDEA.
 2. Select the `Marketplace` tab and search for "Dependencies Version Helper".
 3. Find the plugin and click the `Install` button.